 Hey stupid… so is frostbite.

-You know what else is super sexy… This bomb ass dinner I made the other night, first attempt at tackling the lamb kofta.
+You know what else is super sexy… This bomb ass dinner I made the other night, first attempt at tackling lamb.

 Kofta queen in da house.

 1 lb. of ground lamb